Construction Zone Speeding Lawyer in Lake County, Illinois

-Unlike like some regular speeding tickets, construction zone speeding tickets always require an appearance in court.
+All construction zone speeding tickets require an appearance in court.
 A police officer who writes a construction zone speeding ticket must check the box on the ticket marked "court appearance required" and must specify a court date, time and place on the face of the ticket itself.
 A person who receives a construction zone speeding ticket is not allowed to resolve the ticket online or by mail.

 Section 11-605.1 of the Illinois Vehicle Code defines the charge of speeding in a construction zone.
 Under this law, a “construction or maintenance speed zone” is an area of roadway where signs have been posted advising drivers that a construction or maintenance speed zone is being approached, or where a lower speed limit has been posted with a highway construction or maintenance speed zone special speed limit sign.
 The signs posted must warn that a construction or maintenance speed zone is being approached, indicate the maximum speed limit in effect, and state the amount of the minimum fine for a construction zone speeding violation.